GCDigitalFellows/hypo_workshop/lessons.md

 That's it!
 You're now a registered member of hypothesis.

-Next, we are going to look at how to use H to annotate. *There are **four** options for using hypothesis*.
+Next, we are going to look at how to use Hypothesis to annotate. *There are **four** options for using hypothesis*.
 We will begin with the CUNY Academic Commons, then look at a couple of browser extensions (for Firefox and Chrome), check out a URL workaround, then finish with the embedding option (for the advanced user).

-The reason we are looking at four different ways of using H is to give you the flexibility for using any one of these options.
+The reason we are looking at four different ways of using Hypothesis is to give you the flexibility for using any one of these options.
 Your technological circumstance will depend on whether you're reading texts on a course website, such as PDFs that you upload, or on the web generally, like news websites or blog posts.
 You'll also learn some hacky ways of deploying hypothesis, as a backup method if the other methods fail.
 The main thing is to remain flexible to different technological contexts, so you can provide your students with options and react to obstacles as they arise.

 ## Making Annotations